-Given the sheer number of students who ask me this question, I am surprised that there are so few resources that offer such a service.
+Given the sheer number of students who ask me this question about the GRE Analytical Writing essay, I am surprised that there are so few resources that offer such a service.
 So what do you do when you’re desperate?
-Well you have a few options to consider.
+Well, here are some of my recommended options to consider.

-For $13 dollars, the ETS ScoreItNow!
+For $20 dollars, the ETS ScoreItNow!
 Essay Grader will grade two of your essays.
+You also get six bonus topics (three for Analyze an Issue and three for Analyze an Argument) that can be submitted for scoring as well.
 While I have never used the service myself—nor, for that matter known anyone who has—I’m sure the score is pretty accurate.
 The only downside is that’s all you get—ETS does not provide any feedback on the essays themselves.
 Nonetheless, if you feel that you are not improving on the essay, then you should definitely consider the service offered by ETS.

 For those who don’t necessarily want to part with their money, or who actually want more than just a score, here are a few other options.

 I know, I know, this may seem like a cop out answer.
 But the truth is that having a second pair of eyes, even untrained, can be really beneficial to finding your flaws.
 First, you need to have a friend with a pretty strong essay writing skills.
 Next, you need to ask them nicely, or at least offer them a cup of coffee.
 You should let them know that you only had 30 minutes to write your essay, and so the GRE people aren’t expecting Pulitzer Prize-winning material.

 You should also tell them to pay attention to the following: structure, logical flow of ideas, and persuasiveness of examples.
 They should not be looking for fancy-sound GRE words.
 At the same time, your writing should be relatively sophisticated and should vary up the sentence structure so it doesn’t sound choppy.

 Compare your work